 Turner Award for $5,000 - one-year award

 Provided by the generosity of Mr. Daniel Turner.
 This scholarship is offered to continuing EWMBA students engaged in entrepreneurial ventures, specifically those without company affiliations to provide financial support.
-The scholarship is offered in coordination with the Lester Center.
+The scholarship is offered in coordination with the Berkeley-Haas Entrepreneurship Program.
 This is a one-year award which can be renewed in subsequent years.

 RESUME: Please upload your resume with your application.